iciaparicio/explore-cms-en/modulo/crear-modulo/featured-content_en-US.md

 ---
-description: >-
-Also called horizontal carousel.
-This module can be used, for example, to highlight content that is relevant to the user.
+description: "Also called horizontal carousel.
+This module can be used, for example, to highlight content that is relevant to the user."
 ---

 # Featured Content